 In 1950 the Town of Dartmouth celebrated the 200th anniversary of its founding.
-A time capsule was created to commemorate the bicentennial and though it was intended to be opened for the 250th anniversary in 2000, last mayor of Dartmouth, Gloria McCluskey opened the capsule on July 30th, 1995 in what was seen then as Dartmouth's last birthday party before it merged into Halifax Regional Municipality in April 1996.
+A time capsule was created to commemorate the bicentennial, and though it was intended to be opened for the 250th anniversary in 2000, Mayor Gloria McCluskey decided to open the capsule on July 30, 1995 for what was considered as Dartmouth's last birthday party before it merged into Halifax Regional Municipality in April 1996.

-The newsclipping on the left describes the time capsule and shows the mayor and local historian Harry Chapman at the opening on the Dartmouth Common.
+The news clipping on the left describes the time capsule and shows the Mayor McCluskey and local historian Harry Chapman at the opening on the Dartmouth Common.

-This virtual exhibit presents a selection of contents from the time capsule, which can be viewed in their entirety at Halifax Municipal Archives.
+This virtual exhibit presents a selection of contents from the time capsule, which can be viewed in its entirety at the Halifax Municipal Archives.

-- a mounted plaque of the town logo with the Bicentenary banner;
+- Mounted plaque of the town logo with the Bicentenary banner;

 - 64 photographs (see selection below)

 Below is a selection of the 64 photographs taken by Benjamin Studios and placed in the time capsule.
-See the Archives Database to view all 64.
-Contact the Archives if you can identify any of the people or places shown, but not mentioned in the captions.
+See the Archives Database to view all 64 images.